Contact - CordaidJoint response lead

 The Dutch Relief Alliance Response

 The main objective of the Central African Republic Joint Response is to alleviate human suffering through the effective implementation of activities in response to urgent and critical humanitarian needs.
-Specific actions have been launched in the areas of food security, livelihoods, protection and WASH.
+Specific actions have been launched in the areas of food security, livelihoods, protection, WASH and Shelter.

 Previous DRA Joint Response programmes inside the Central African Republic have ensured that more than 250,000 people affected by fighting were able to meet their basic food needs.
 This was done by providing basic and supplementary food to affected populations.
 We have also reached some 250,000 people through activities designed to boost child protection among local communities.